Sunday, December 18, 2011

 3. A whopping $4,000 dollar fine. ( That is 0.00002083333 percent of the 192 million he made while playing baseball)

-If Roger Clemens had pitched to Barry Bonds and he had hit a towering blast where the ball cleared the stadium fence and came down on top of the head of a pit bull handled by Michael Vick knocking it senseless, then maybe the punishment would have been commensurate with the crime .
+If Roger Clemens had pitched to Barry Bonds and he had hit a towering blast where the ball cleared the stadium fence and came down on top of the head of a pit bull handled by Michael Vick knocking it senseless, then maybe the powers that be would have issued a punishment commensurate with the crime.

 No comments: